Tag Archives | Halloween Alternative

 At Capone’s Dinner & Show, you can purchase your tickets in advance and receive 50% off.
 Besides being fun, it is the best value of all the Orlando dinner shows.
 If you decide to take in the show on Halloween night, you’ll even get a treat to take home (not the candy-kind either).
 No tricks involved!
 You may have to skip the sweets after you hit the delicious dinner buffet.
 Dessert is offered…if you have room!
 The drinks will keep coming all evening too.
 The wait staff work very hard to accommodate every guest, even if they do have that ‘made’ attitude.
 It’s all part of the act, so loosen up and enjoy!

 Al and the gang want to remind you that costume accessories are available in the Gift Shop.
 Need a fedora?
 How about a flapper headband or boa?
 Stop by if you are in need of gangster costume ideas!
+Better yet, come see the show and experience how to get into the era!

 Finally, Capone’s is a great Halloween alternative in Orlando.
 Kids enjoy it too, but you may have a hard time getting them to a dinner theatre on Halloween night.
 Good news is, Capone’s is open every night of the year, so bring the kids some other evening.
 On October 31st, turn off your porch lights and come to Capone’s.
 They’ll have a treat waiting for you and promise not to scare you away!